lostb1t/replex/README.md

 ## Hub style

-For custom collections you can change the hub style to hero elements by setting the label "REPLEXHERO" on an collection.
+For custom collections you can change the hub style to hero by setting the label "REPLEXHERO" on an collection.

 For built in rows you can use the hubidentifier in the `REPLEX_HERO_ROWS`.
 See the setting for available know options.